lucy-musicalfish/ducks-team-23/README.md

 **Step 1:**

-Go to https://www.sfml-dev.org/download/sfml/2.5.1/ and download the MinGW 32 bit or 64 bit version depending on your system.
+Go to https://www.sfml-dev.org/download/sfml/2.5.1/ and download the MinGW 32 bit.
 Unzip this file into C:\ (If you can't exact here, anywhere is fine.
 I will explain what to do in later steps).
+ENSURE your MinGW version is also the same version as SFML (7.3.0).

+**Step 1.1**

+Checking MinGW version.
+Open windows powershell, (search powershell), type g++ --version.
+It will then display the MinGW version installed on the first line at the very end.
+Should be 7.3.0 if not install this version else you will run into issues.

 **Step 2:**